SilverNguyen1999/try-elasticsearch/PROJECT_NOTES.md

 ---

-## Type Handling: First Type Wins
+## Type Handling: First Type Wins, Ignore Mismatches

-### How Elasticsearch Dynamic Mapping Works

-**Key Concept:** When a field appears for the first time, ES detects its JSON type and creates the mapping accordingly.
+### Simple Rule: First Type Wins

+**Key Concept:** The first value of a trait determines its type.
+All subsequent values must match that type or they are ignored.

 **Process:**
 1. **First NFT indexed with trait "level": 1**
    - ES sees: JSON number
    - Creates: `properties.level` field with type `long`
+   - **Type is now locked for this field**

 2. **Second NFT with "level": 5**
-   - Type matches → indexed successfully
+   - Type matches (number) → indexed successfully ✅

 3. **Third NFT with "level": "max"**
-   - Type doesn't match (string vs long)
+   - Type doesn't match (string vs long) → **value ignored** ❌
-   - With `ignore_malformed: true` → field value skipped, document still indexed
+   - Document still indexed (other fields work)
-   - Without it → entire document rejected (bad!)
+   - This NFT's level value is skipped

+**That's it.** No complex logic, no type coercion, no special handling.
+Just:
+- First value sets the type
+- Matching values: indexed
+- Non-matching values: silently ignored

 ### Dynamic Templates Configuration